 Horseradish is a very invasive plant.
 Nevertheless, I think it is a must-have in every garden.
 Find a spot for it where it can’t spread.
 Ours is growing between the chicken run and a path.
 This way I know it can’t go anywhere.
 If you are not careful and plant it in good soil in your vegetable garden, it can take over your garden in no time.

 7. Walking onion

-Walking onions also called tree onion, topsetting onions, or Egyptian onions, are a fun plant to grow.
+Walking onions also called tree onions, topsetting onions, or Egyptian onions, are a fun plant to grow.
 They produce bulbs at the top of the plant on decorative stalks.
 It’s like Deb (@ CountingMyChickens Photo Credit) says: “they will keep going and going”.
 This is a hardy perennial for a northern garden that will provide you with onions and onion greens at all times.
 However, do not expect it to be a real bulb.
 We mostly just use the onion greens in spring.

 What perennial vegetable do you grow in your garden?
 Have we missed one that you particularly like?
 Please share.